Time out Collection |

 Lives and works in Brussels, BE

-Artist represented by BeCraft, I am a Belgian ceramist, curator, and typographic designer based in Brussels.
+Artist represented by BeCraft, I am a Belgian artist, curator, and typographic designer based in Brussels.
 A graduate of ENSAV La Cambre, my practice bridges fine arts and applied arts, informed by a Bauhaus-inspired artistic education and technical training in ceramics.

 My work, primarily wheel-thrown, is marked by serenity, simplicity, and spontaneity.
 Its references span prehistory, antiquity, and the Middle Ages, while 20th- and 21st-century abstract art informs the formal qualities of my pieces.
 Through studying art history and craft, I explore connections across time, cultures, and techniques, integrating this lineage into contemporary practice.